microprediction/cfmar/research/essays/bureaucracy-flaws.md

 ## 10. The Modern Patent Office Backlog
 The US Patent Office takes an average of 24 months to process applications.
 In tech fields, this means patents are often obsolete by the time they're granted.
 The system designed to protect innovation has become its biggest obstacle.

-## Conclusion
-These cases reveal a pattern: bureaucracy consistently prioritizes process over progress, control over competence, and safety over solutions.
-The cost is measured in lives lost, opportunities missed, and progress delayed.
-As we enter an era of rapid technological change, we must ask: will we learn from these lessons, or repeat them with new technology?